Team-Nando/.github/profile/README.md

 > ***Want to learn more about our research with industry?*** Check out [Our Projects](https://electrical.eng.unimelb.edu.au/power-energy/projects).<br>

 ## Acknowledgement
 The contents of these repositories have been produced with direct and/or indirect inputs from multiple members (past and present) of Prof Nando Ochoa’s Research Team.
-So, special thanks to all of them (many of whom are now in different corners of the world).
+So, special thanks to all of them (many of whom are now in different corners of the world).<br>
-We also would like to thank AusNet Services [AusNet Services](https://www.ausnetservices.com.au/) for making it possible to share anonymised data with the power community around the world. 🙏

 * https://sites.google.com/view/luisfochoa/research/research-team
 * https://sites.google.com/view/luisfochoa/research/past-team-members

+We also would like to thank [AusNet Services](https://www.ausnetservices.com.au/) for making it possible to share anonymised data with the power community around the world. 🙏
 <!--
 🧙 Remember, you can do mighty things with the power of [Markdown](https://docs.github.com/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)
 -->